Did you watch and play Pokémon growing up?

-Thanks to the brand new Pokémon Go app, you can make that a reality and earn some real cash as a trainer in a variety of different ways.
+Thanks to the Pokémon Go app, you can make that a reality and earn some real cash as a trainer in a variety of different ways.

-While I think you need to work out things like privacy and security when it comes to taking someone’s phone and walking around the neighborhood for a few hours, it’s a clever idea and a fun way to get paid to play the game.
+While I think you need to work out things like privacy and security when it comes to taking someone’s phone.
+But, walking around the neighborhood for a few hours is a clever idea and a fun way to get paid to play the game.

-Another idea is to set up a new Google account and connecting it to the app with the goal of building up a high level account.
+Another idea is to set up a new Google account and connecting it to the app with the goal of building up a high-level account.
 Play away and then sell the Pokémon account to someone who wants to save some time, or impress his friends.

 Here’s another great way to become a Pokémon trainer and earn a little cash.
 Offer 2 walking tours in your area where you show new players how to get started and introduce them to the local spots they need to know.

 Familiarize yourself with the app and then take your walking class on a fast walk from spot to spot, hatching eggs along the way.

 One last idea before I let you go, to plot your own strategy for becoming a paid Pokémon trainer.
 Kids will love to play this game and parents are always looking for ways to keep them entertained and get them outside.

 While I don’t expect anyone to make a full-time income as a paid Pokémon trainer, it’s a fun way to make a little extra on the side.
 Use it to pay off bills, take a vacation, pay your phone bill, or grab some Pokémon merchandise.

-New to Pokemon Go?
+New to Pokémon Go?
 Check out these books that give you tips on learning how to play and becoming a Pokemon trainer.